MilesExperience: History

-Formation (2011 - 2015)
+Formation (2011–2015)

 The band was formed within the halls of the University of Santo Tomas - Conservatory of Music.
 The members were enrolled on different programs and was originally made up of four members: Miles Bondoc on vocals and guitar, Tim Dadivas (Odulio) on drums, Jonnel Pallasigui on bass, and Justin Teaño on guitar.
 The band started out as a blues rock outfit and played gigs around the metro.
 A year later, Guido Hizon joined the group to play the Keyboard.
 They competed on the First Philippine Blues Competition held on The Roadhouse Manila, year 2012.

 Months later, Jonnel left the band for good and was replaced by Ian Diaz to play bass.
 The band, dissatisfied with their music, almost broke up but went on a hiatus from 2013 to early 2014 instead.
 Wishing to find and better express themselves through their music, they revamped their sound and image in 2014 into something unique, something barely heard of in the local music scene, something they felt was their own.

-Major Label Signing and Debut Album (2016 - Present)
+Major label signing and debut album (2016–present)

 In August 2016, the band was signed by MCA Music Philippines.
 Their debut album, Again and Against, re-released under MCA Music Records with the bonus song Anggulo.

 On February 14, 2017, one of the Philippines' top TV networks, GMA Network announced via their official Twitter account that MilesExperience's song Anggulo was chosen as the main theme song for the Philippine broadcast of British-German fantasy teen drama television series, Wolfblood.